sergimarquez/three-things/README.md

 ### Journal & Progress

-- **Searchable Journal** - Browse and search all your past reflections
+- **Searchable Journal** - Browse and search all your past reflections with debounced search
 - **Progress Insights** - Monthly completion rates and motivational feedback
-- **Monthly Reviews** - Reflect on each month, highlight your favorite moments, and track patterns
+- **Monthly Reviews** - Full-page workflow to select your top 5 favorite moments from starred entries, with optional review mode to star additional moments
 - **Year in Review** - Annual summary with stats, top moments, and yearly reflection
 - **Edit & Delete** - Modify past entries as needed

 ### Data Control

-- **Export Options** - Download your data in JSON, CSV, Text, or Markdown
+- **Export Options** - Download your data in JSON (v1.1.0), CSV, Text, or Markdown
 - **Year Review Export** - Export your annual review as PDF or Markdown
-- **Import Backups** - Restore from previous exports
+- **Import Backups** - Restore from previous exports with version compatibility checks
 - **Privacy First** - All data stays on your device (localStorage)

 ## Tech Stack